KnpLabs/KnpUserBundle/Resources/doc/overriding_controllers.md

 The first step to overriding a controller in the bundle is to create a child bundle whose parent is FOSUserBundle.
-The following code snippet creates a new bundle named `AcmeUserBundle` that declares itself of a child of FOSUserBundle.
+The following code snippet creates a new bundle named `AcmeUserBundle` that declares itself a child of FOSUserBundle.

 ``` php
 // src/Acme/UserBundle/AcmeUserBundle.php